Price Lists

 2- If a product is out of stock and the checkbox Continue selling when out of stock is untick, the quantity selector will also be disabled.
 Customer won't be able to buy the product.
 This applied to Product Page, Collection Page, Quick Order Page

-After setting up the prices, you can go to the next page, where you can review all your setup.
+This is where you can review all your setup.
 If you have selected Customize for each product in the previous step, this is where you make finer adjustments.

 After this step, you can press the Save button.